niden-net/niden-net/_posts/2022-11-26-uploading-coverage-reports-to-codecov-io-and-codacy.md

 T﻿he above command loads the MySQL environment by setting the database up and then runs all the tests that have the `@group mysql` annotation.
 The same happens with PostgreSql and Sqlite tests.

 ##﻿# Collecting Reports
+E﻿ach testing suite is run with the relevant command and a `coverage.xml` file is generated.
+The file then is uploaded in the GitHub Actions artifacts store, so that we can retrieve it later on.